contentful/widget-sdk/css-in-js-UIEP.md

 - ✅ CSS is just CSS, but with automated BEM notation and protection about clash of classes
 - ✅ Zero run-time
 - ✅ Co-location and easy of removal
-- 💔 Composability of styles in a bit of a pain
+- 💔 Style composition is a bit of a pain
-- 💔 There are some problems with an order of import CSS Modules which we already faced with in Forma36 repo
+- 💔 There are some problems relating to the CSS module `import` order which we've already seen in Forma36
-- 💔 It's hard to setup in our current Webpack + SystemJS + Karma configuration and we couldn't setup it up without hacks and workarounds
+- 💔 It's hard to use with our current Webpack + SystemJS + Karma configuration and involves hacks and workarounds

 ### [astoturf](https://github.com/4Catalyzer/astroturf)

-`astroturf` lets you write CSS in your JavaScript files without adding any runtime layer, and with your existing CSS processing pipeline.
-API is really similar to `styled-components` and `emotion`, but without dinamic properties.
+`astroturf` lets you write CSS in your JavaScript files without adding any runtime layer, and works with your existing CSS processing pipeline.
+The API is really similar to `styled-components` and `emotion`, but without dynamic properties.

 - ✅ Zero runtime CSS-in-JS
-- ✅ Co-location and easy of removal
+- ✅ Co-location and ease of removal
 - 💔 API for composability looks [weird](https://github.com/4Catalyzer/astroturf#composition-variables-etc)
-- 💔 Complicated to integrate to our Webpack + Gulp pipeline, cause it has to export static CSS files as a result of a build.
+- 💔 Complicated to integrate to our Webpack + Gulp pipeline, as it has to export static CSS files as a result of a build.

 ### [emotion](https://github.com/emotion-js/emotion)

-Second most popular CSS-in-JS library on a market.
+Second most popular CSS-in-JS library on the market.

 - ✅ Compatible with React and can be framework agnostic
 - ✅ Good Typescript support
 - ✅ Co-location and easy of removal
 - ✅ Themes, animations, ability to compose styles
-- ✅ Good tooling: ESLint pluings, Jest, syntax highlight highlight in most popular editors
+- ✅ Good tooling: ESLint plugins, Jest, syntax highlighting support available for most editors
 - ✅ Use can use both string templates and object notation for writing styles
-- ✅ Easy to use Forma36 tokens, cause it's just JavaScript
+- ✅ Easy to use Forma36 tokens, as it's just JavaScript
-- ✅ You can create style without creating a component, basically it's just a function with produces unique CSS class.
+- ✅ You can create style without creating a component as it's API is just a function which produces unique CSS class names
 - ✅ [5.7Kb (min + gzip)](https://bundlephobia.com/result?p=emotion@10.0.7) for framework agostic version
 - ✅ One of the most performant runtime CSS-in-JS solutions [results](https://github.com/A-gambit/CSS-IN-JS-Benchmarks/blob/master/RESULT.md)
 - 💔 About 16Kb (min + gzip) for a React-specific version of library
 - 💔 Run-time
-- 💔 Quite controvercial API for React-spefic v10 version of the library (see below)
+- 💔 Quite controversial API for React-specific v10 version of the library (see below)

 ## Chosen solution : Emotion

-### Examples [Mudit]
+### Examples

 Since emotion@v10 is a big departure from v9 and framework agnostic, it has a direct impact on developer ergonomics and how you structure your code.
 Therefore, instead of static code snippets